MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-10-and-privacy-compliance.md

 ms.date: 07/21/2020
 ---

-# Windows 10 & Privacy Compliance:<br />A Guide for IT and Compliance Professionals
+# Windows 10 and Windows 11 & Privacy Compliance:<br />A Guide for IT and Compliance Professionals

 Applies to:

+- Windows 11
 - Windows 10 Enterprise
 - Windows 10 Education
 - Windows 10 Professional